ylcnky/Data-Analysis-Practices/README.md

 # Data-Analysis-Practices
-Machine Learning practices in python
+Machine Learning practices in Python and R
+Datasets are public.